If the sight of a spider creeps you out and makes you want to run, you're not alone.

 "The most prevalent myth — if you didn't see what bit you, it must have been a spider — is actually dangerous," he said when asked what's the biggest spider untruth he's ever heard.
 "Only a small amount of mysterious skin lesions come from a bite."

 People have died from being treated for what they believed was a spider bite when in fact they had a much more serious condition, he said.
 "While it's true any spider can bite, it's also true that spiders will go out of their way not to bite."
 Spiders typically bite humans when they are trapped in clothing and are trying to defend themselves, he added.

 To help you separate fact from fiction and avoid buying into one of the many urban legends about spiders, here is an overview of some of the most commonly asked-about spiders in the United States.

 Brown recluse spider

-Genus/species: Loxosceles reclusa.
-The name refers to the spider’s color and habits.
+Genus/species: This is Loxosceles reclusa, and its common name refers to the spider's color and habits.
 It is a reclusive spider that seeks and prefers seclusion and is almost never seen in open areas.

 Description: Spiders in this group are called "fiddleback" or "violin" spiders because of the violin-shaped marking on the top surface of the cephalothorax (fused head and thorax).
 This feature can be very faint depending on the species or how recently the spider molted.
 Adults have a leg span about the size of a quarter.
 Their body is about 3/8 inches long and about 3/16 inches wide.
 The "fiddle" does not serve to identify the spider, Crawford said.